Kanwarpartap-Pannu/ZeroCost-LLC/README.md

 # Modules:
 ![Diagram](docs/Component_Diagram.jpeg)

 The cache has four main modules.
 ## Tag Array:
 The tag array stores the tags in a k-way set associative array.
 For each way it also stores the LRU ages and the cache line state(valid/clean, invalid/vacant, dirty).
-It does tag comparison and hold the LRU replacement logic.
+It does tag comparison and holds the LRU replacement logic.
 ## Data Array:
 Data Array holds the cache lines in a k-way set associative array, it returns the entire set for parallel tag and data accesses.
 ## Main Memory: